julienpierlot/bridge_api/README.md

 `rake sources:update_all`

 ## Deployment
-This app is hosted on Heroky.
+This app is hosted on Heroku.
 A CI/CD has been impemented on this project, which means that if all specs are green when pushing to `main`, deploy will be automatically triggered.

 ## Contribution
 If you want to make a contribution, you will have to make a PR.
 Please keep in mind that all new feature must be 100% tested, and that no untested code will be merged into `main`.